-During my time in intensive care, the discharge was not a big part of the report or my hour-to-hour tasks.
+During my time in intensive care, actively thinking discharge was not a big part of report or my hour-to-hour tasks, as we were focused on stabilization as the top priority.
 While we took note of potential discharge needs, it was not a focal point because their needs were still pretty up in the air due to current circumstances.
-Med surg nursing is different – we are pretty focused on discharge about when and how we are going to do so safely.
+Med-surg nursing is different: We are heavily focused on discharge planning.

 Oh, and don’t forget…

-Discharge can be smooth as silk or pretty tricky.
+Discharge can be silky smooth, pretty thorny on the med-surg unit.
 Some patients have great support systems, some don’t, some have significant financial concerns, transportation issues, health literacy issues, and more.
 There can be quite a few things to get into place when trying to get a patient home.
-Med surg nurses work closely with case management and social work to help facilitate discharge to help address concerns or get patients to another facility if needed.
+Med-Surg nurses work closely with case management and social work to help facilitate discharge to help address concerns or get patients to another facility if needed.

-Med surg nurses are also working even closer with physical, occupational, and speech therapy because their assessment recommendations are required for insurance purposes to get things covered (like nursing home stays, rehab, home health, medical requirement) by insurance.
+Med-Surg nurses are also working closely with physical, occupational, and speech therapy because their assessment recommendations are required to get things covered (like nursing home stays, rehab, home health, medical requirement) by insurance.

-The typical routine during the day shift is that the attending and consulting physicians and their support staff round on their patients.
+The typical routine during the day shift is that the attending and consulting physicians along with their support staff round on their patients.

 This means that most patients are being seen by their provider during the day shift.
 This is typically when most orders changes occur.
 Patients may be discharged, medication changes, activity order changes, procedures, new dressing changes, removing tubes or lines, and so forth.